-The Edmonds community came together Saturday as a record-setting crowd gathered at the home of Cascadia Museum founders Lindsey and Caroline Echelbarger for the third annual museum fundraiser, an evening of music, fun, conversation, laughter, great food and drinks, all to help celebrate and support the special work of the Museum and the role it plays in our town and region.
+The Edmonds community came together Saturday as a record-setting crowd gathered at the home of Cascadia Art Museum founders Lindsey and Caroline Echelbarger for the third annual museum fundraiser, an evening of music, fun, conversation, laughter, great food and drinks, all to help celebrate and support the special work of the museum and the role it plays in our town and region.

 While the overcast skies were just a bit out of sync with the event’s Endless Summer theme, there was no rain and the more than 350 attendees enjoyed every minute of wandering the grounds and meeting friends new and old.

 Greeting the attendees, Lindsey Echelbarger called the evening to order by thanking everyone for their support.